-The Egyptian government is consolidating its national food safety system.
-The implementation is through Prime Ministerial Executive Regulation 412 (February 2019) - National Food Safety Authority (NFSA).
-On January 2, 2017, Egypt's parliament approved Law No. 1 (2017) establishing the National Food Safety Authority, publishing it in the country's official gazette on January 10, 2017.
-Prime Ministerial Decrees 683 (2017) and 1733 (2017) established the NFSA's board of trustees and board of directors.
+On January 2, 2017, Egypt approved Law No. 1 (2017), which established the National Food Safety Authority and published it in the country's official gazette on January 10, 2017.
+Prime Ministerial Decrees 683 (2017) and 1733 (2017) established NFSA's board of trustees and board of directors.
 (See GAIN EG-19010 Egypt - Establishment of the National Food Safety Authority).
-In June 2020, the NFSA Board of trustees was reformed.
-According to its legislation, the board would undergo reformation every three years.
+The implementation regulations were issues through Prime Ministerial Executive Regulation 412 (February 2019) - National Food Safety Authority (NFSA).
+According to the legislation, the board undergoes reformation every three years and was last formed in 2020.

-The National Food Safety Authority's Functions and Authorities: The implementing regulation mandates that NFSA assumes full responsibility from other ministries, public institutions, government agencies, and municipalities for the regulation of foodstuffs.
+The National Food Safety Authority's Functions and Authorities: The implementing regulation mandates that NFSA assumes responsibility from other ministries, public institutions, government agencies, and municipalities for the regulation of foodstuffs.
 This law eliminates the previous patchwork of food-related regulation, which created confusion and inefficiencies for Egyptian exporters and importers.

-NFSA's functions and authorities according to article (3) of the implementing legislation are as follows:
+NFSA's functions and authorities according to article (3) of the implementing legislation are: